-With wildlife photography you can use monochrome to highlight the details of the animal or draw your viewers eyes directly to the subject of your image.
+With wildlife photography, you can use monochrome to highlight the details of the animal or draw your viewers eyes directly to the subject of your image.

 B&W images are also useful in turning distracting backgrounds into a dark uncluttered one.
 Probably the biggest reason I love shooting this way is that it keeps you focused on the actual composition & texture of the photo.
-It allows you to focus on shapes, light, shadows, lines, & small details allowing for a more interesting image.
+It allows you to focus on shapes, light, shadows, lines, & small details, allowing for a more exciting image.
 That is why some photos look more convincing & compelling in black & white than colour.

-Look at the shadows, highlights & contrast rather than seeing the scene it’s usual way.
+Look at the shadows, highlights & contrast rather than seeing the scene its usual way.
 This is a huge benefit and allows you to see your subject in a completely different light.
 You will find yourself focusing on specific parts of your subject & image that you would usually overlook.
-Once you get into the black & white way of thinking your photographs will show the character of the subject in a completely different way.
+Once you get into the black & white way of thinking, your photographs will show the character of the subject in a completely different way.